Optimal Mediation Mechanism in Bilateral Trade: Optimal Mechanism under Constant Cost

-In this section, we derive the optimal mechanism in closed form.
-Specifically, the derivation can be decomposed into two parts.
-First, we give a closed-form solution to a relaxed problem.
-Second, we show that the optimal solution in the relaxed problem is also the optimal one in the original problem.
+Program \eqref{eq:orignal LP} involves IC constraints for double deviation, which renders that the standard Myersonian approach cannot be applied directly.
+We solve Program \eqref{eq:orignal LP} in two steps.
+First, we relax the IC constraint to

-\subsection{The Relaxed Problem}
+and use Myersonian approach to solve the relaxed problem.
+Second, we prove that the optimal solution to the relaxed problem satisfies the original constraints, thus remains optimal for the original problem.

-It is important to note that Program \eqref{eq:orignal LP} includes a non-linear constraint, which is often challenging to handle.
-In particular, the standard and celebrated Myersonian approach cannot be applied to this setting directly.
+\subsubsection{The Relaxed Problem}